Park Planning

 The National Park Service (NPS) is initiating a planning process for the Mist Trail Corridor.
 The park aims to address safety, wayfinding, stewardship, and education to improve amenities to support sustainable visitor use.
 The trails in the Mist Trail Corridor are the busiest in Yosemite National Park.
 This historic trail corridor features legendary trails and landmarks, such as Happy Isles, the John Muir Trail, the Mist Trail, the Half Dome Trail, Vernal Fall, Nevada Fall, and Half Dome itself.
 Each summer since 2010, an average of 85,000 visitors use the trailhead near Happy Isles.
 From late-May to mid-October, up to 300 permit-holding hikers travel to the Half Dome summit, utilizing the cables.
 High levels of visitation contribute to this trail corridor being the busiest area of the park for visitor accidents and fatalities.
 In turn, these trails have high rates of search and rescue operations, which puts rescuers and park staff at risk.

-The initial public comment period is now open through November 23, 2024.
+The initial public comment period closed on November 23, 2024.

 Visitor Access Management Plan